Not a blank template - your details are filled in, formatted to Iowa law, and ready to sign.

 What is the maximum security deposit in Iowa?

-In Iowa, security deposits are limited to 2 months rent.
-Landlords must return the deposit within 30 days after the tenant moves out, minus any lawful deductions for unpaid rent, damages beyond normal wear and tear, and cleaning costs.
-Iowa also requires landlords to pay interest on security deposits.
+In Iowa, security deposits are capped at 2 months rent.
+Landlords must return the deposit within 30 days after move-out, minus lawful deductions for unpaid rent and damages beyond normal wear and tear.
+Iowa also requires landlords to pay interest on deposits.

-Can I charge a late fee for rent in Iowa?
+Can a landlord charge a late fee in Iowa?

 Ready to Create Your Iowa Month-to-Month Rental Agreement?